 Please contact your prospective research advisor to discuss your research plan thoroughly.
 Applicants who have failed to do this prior to submitting their applications have a much smaller chance of acceptance.

-Requirements for Completion
+Requirements for Completion (may be changed from April 2026)

 To complete the Master's Program at Graduate School of Science and Technology, students need to study in the program at least two academic years and complete at least 30 credits, including 4 credits of Independent Study and 6 credits of Graduate Research 1.
 Upon completion, students need to submit their Master's thesis and get it approved.